-Turner had no laboratory & no lab animals for most of his career, but keenly watched bugs
+Turner had no laboratory & no lab animals for most of his career, but proved Charles Darwin was right about animal sentience

-CINCINNATI, Ohio––Science, law, and animal advocacy have at last begun paying serious attention to what Charles Henry Turner discovered and wrote about animal intelligence and sentience.
+100 years after Turner died, on Valentine’s Day 1923, at only 56 years of age, science, law, and animal advocacy have at last begun paying serious attention to what Charles Henry Turner wrote about animal intelligence and sentience––but usually without crediting Turner.

-Born on February 3, 1867, only two years after the end of the U.S. Civil War, Turner died on Valentine’s Day 1923, at only 56 years of age.
+Born on February 3, 1867, only two years after the end of the U.S. Civil War, Turner was widely noted in passage by the then extensive African-American press.

-Widely noted in passage by the then extensive African-American press, Turner over the past century has gradually gained great fame through frequent mentions as a great African-American scientist––especially during February, designated Black History Month in 1976 by U.S. President Gerald Ford.
+Over the past century Turner has often been mentioned in passing as a great African-American scientist––especially during February, designated Black History Month in 1976 by U.S. President Gerald Ford.

 Science is just now catching up